cvs-health/testaro/README.md

 The `which` property of a `test` act identifies a tool, such as `alfa` or `testaro`.

-#### Target modification

-Some tools modify the page, so isolation of tests from one another requires that a browser be relaunched or, at least, navigate to the URL again, after a test act running any of those tools before a test act running another tool.

-Of the 10 tools, 6 are target-modifying:
-- `alfa`
-- `aslint`
-- `axe`
-- `htmlcs`
-- `ibm`
-- `testaro`

 ##### Configuration

 Every tool invoked by Testaro must have: